Has someone copied your brand?

 Passing off

-- Goodwill or reputation
+- Goodwill or reputation attached to the goods or services.

-- Misrepresentation likely to deceive
+- Misrepresentation likely to deceive the public.

 Disclaimer